The fluffy, cauliflower-shaped cumulus is one of the most common and distinctive types of cloud. All cumulus clouds develop as a result of convection.

 What weather is associated with cumulus clouds?

 Mostly, cumulus indicates fair weather, often popping up on bright sunny days.
-Though if conditions allow, cumulus can grow into towering cumulus congestus or cumulonimbus clouds which are capable of producing showers.
+Though if conditions allow, cumulus can grow into towering cumulus congestus or cumulonimbus clouds, which can produce showers.

 How do we categorise cumulus clouds?